Canada women's national ice sledge hockey team: IPC Women's International Cup

 The first ever IPC Ice Sledge Hockey Women's International Cup was the 2014 IPC Ice Sledge Hockey Women's International Cup which took place from November 7–9, 2014 in Brampton, Ontario, Canada.
 The United States earned the gold medal with a 5–1 victory against Canada in the gold medal game.

+World Championship

+The team participated in the inaugural World Championships in 2025 and won a silver medal.

 Funding

 As the team does not receive overall funding under Hockey Canada, many players participate at their own expense.
 The national team attempts to compete in three or four events per year, with the team pooling monies raised by players, either through fundraising or out of their own pockets to participate.